 Masi Magam is a major festival of south India which holds prime importance in the lives of the Tamils.
 The festival falls in the Tamil month Masi that overlaps a few days with both February and March.

 The festival is celebrated on that day during the Masi month when the full moon aligns with the Magha star (Nakshatra) and therefore is considered a very powerful full moon day.
 This occurs only once a year and is considered very auspicious.

 Puducherry is where it is celebrated with the most vigor.
 This festival is all about spiritual purification.

 Magha is considered the birth star of ancestors and kings.
-It is believed that during this day, the heavenly beings descent to the earth to clear the Karma of humans.
-This day is believed to combine the full moon’s prosperity with the divine abundance of Magha star.
+It is believed that during this day, the descent of the heavenly being to the earth to clear the Karma of humans.
+This day is believed to combine the full moon’s prosperity with the divine abundance of the Magha star.
 Thus, this day is a unique opportunity to tap into your divine self and gain spirituality.